QBDev0ps/DevOps-Cloud-projects/Project9.md

 **iv.** We repeat **i-iii** above twice to attach the remaining two Elastic Block Store (EBS) Volumes to our EC2 Linux Web Server Instance.

+#### <br>Step 4: Connect to the Webserver via the Terminal using the SSH Client<br/>

+After we have provisioned our server and we have created and attached our EBS volumes, we must next connect to the web server via an SSH client.
+This will enable us to subsequently be able to run commands and begin configuration on our web server.
+We carry this out by doing the following:

+**i.** Download and Install an SSH client: Download and install [Termius](https://www.termius.com/download/windows) or Download and install [git](https://git-scm.com/downloads) (the ssh client - git bash will be packaged with the git installation)

+**ii.** Establish connection with the EC2 instance: We connect to our EC2 instance via our Termius SSH client by following [these instructions:](https://dev.to/aws-builders/how-to-connect-your-ec2-linux-instance-with-termius-5209)

+#### <br>Step 5:Update Webserver and Inspect Attached Block Devices<br/>

+After connecting to our server we must first update all installed packages and their dependencies before commecing configuration.
+We do this by executing the following command:

+**`$ sudo yum update -y`**

+Subsequently, we inspect what block devices are attached to the web server with the following command:

+**`$ lsblk`**

+As can be seen in the image below, our EBS volumes are shown using the **`nvme`** naming convention rather than **`xvdf`**.
+This is because our block devices are connected through an NVME port which uses the nvme driver on Linux.
+It should also be noted that EBS volumes are typically exposed as NVMe block devices on instances built on the Nitro System.
+The device names are /dev/nvme0n1, /dev/nvme1n1, and so on.
+The Nitro System is a collection of hardware and software components built by AWS that enable high performance, high availability, and high security.

+The **`lsblk`** command reveals that **/dev/nvme0n1** is the default storage devivce attached to our EC2 instance and has four partitions **/dev/nvme0n1p1-4** with **/dev/nvme0n1p4** mounted as the root device.
+The block devices we created are listed as **/dev/nvme1n1**, **/dev/nvme1n2** and **/dev/nvme1n3** and as can be seen, they have no mount points because they are not yet mounted.

+We also proceed to check the **/dev/** directory with the following command:

+**`$ ls /dev/`**

+As can be seeen in the above image, the executed command lists all Linux devices and we can see that our attached block devices  **/dev/nvme1n1**, **/dev/nvme1n2** and **/dev/nvme1n3** are listed.